Swami-02/Youtube-Downloader/README.md

 ## Running
 1. Create a new text file named "input" in the same folder.
 2. Paste all the urls in input.txt with each url on a new line.
-3. To run the code, navigate to the folder and enter the commadn "python Youtube-Downloader".
+3. To run the code, navigate to the folder and enter the command "python Youtube-Downloader".